harrypotter306/lepy/readme.txt

 This folder is built for learning python.
 20180430  learning to if-else in base part.
 20180504  learning to definition of function in function part.
+20180505  learning to parameters of function in function part.